-The Sona and Marana 4.2B-6 feature a C-mount as standard (other adapters are available).
+The Sona and Marana 4.2B-11 feature an F-mount as standard, the Sona 2.0B-11 model features a C-mount (other adapters are available).

 Sensor

 The Sona and Marana feature high resolution sCMOS 4.2 Megapixel back illuminated sCMOS sensors.
 Andor's unique UltraVac[®] vacuum technology has been utilized.
 UltraVac[®] provides a permanent hermetically sealed enclosure so that the QE and cooling performance can be maintained over many years operation.